ChrisELarson/DenverEMS_rmd/README.md

-# DenverEMS_rmd
+# DenverEMS
-For hosting rmd files
+For hosting website with further analysis.
+Built with R using .Rmd files.

  https://chriselarson.github.io/DenverEMS_rmd/